JimmyDuong00/docs.ottertech/content/01 About Me/Top OtterTech Objectives.md

 With the overuse of social media such as LinkedIn and Medium, I wanted to have a little spot on the web to share my monthly goals and updates on the projects I am creating.

 This website is only read by those who are interested in my work and is a more secluded spot on the cyberspace, so thank you for reading this!

+## Organization
+This website is organized using the Johnny Decimal System https://johnnydecimal.com/